genuinetools/img/README.md

 something else.
 I have no fight in this game.

-You could even use [buildah](https://github.com/projectatomic/buildah) as unprivileged if you use the same instructions from the [Unprivileged mounting](#unprivileged-mounting) section below.
+You could even use [buildah](https://github.com/projectatomic/buildah) as unprivileged if you use the same instructions from the [unprivileged mounting](#unprivileged-mounting) section below.

 #### Snapshotter Backends